ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can subscribe to this changelog through [the RSS feed](https://docs.shadowtraffic.io/rss.xml) (external).

 ## What's new
+###  1.11.9

+Fri Nov 14 18:10:46 PST 2025

+### Changes

+- 🐛 **Fixed**: Fixes a regression in the MotherDuck connection, introduced in 1.11.5, that can prevent ShadowTraffic from writing greater than 100K rows to MotherDuck.

+---

 ###  1.11.8

 Thu Nov 13 10:05:33 PST 2025